BattModels/mhcd_ttlg/README.md

-# Marcus-Hush-Chidsey DOS rates in twisted Trilayer Graphene system
+# MHCD-tTLG : Marcus-Hush-Chidsey DOS rates in Twisted Trilayer Graphene system

 Implement MHC-DOS kinetics from the Julia-based [ElectrochemicalKinetics.jl](https://github.com/BattModels/ElectrochemicalKinetics.jl) package.
 Needs density of states of the solid as input.
 We employ the low-energy momentum space model to get DOS for the twisted trilayer graphene system.
 See code descriptions for instructions for data reproducibility.